EXIficient/exificient/trunk/README.txt

 EXIficient requires:

 * Java 1.5 or higher
-* Xerces2 Java Parser 2.9 or higher (schema-informed mode only)
+* Xerces2 Java Parser 2.9.11 or higher (schema-informed mode only) (xercesImpl.jar & xml-apis.jar)

 For usage information, please see the usage documentation available at http://exificient.sourceforge.net/.